Mohamed-Elhanafy/RiyadAl-Qulub/README.md

 ### 3. **User-Friendly Interface**
    - The app boasts an intuitive and user-friendly interface, making it accessible to users of all ages and tech backgrounds.

-### 4. **Offline Access**
-   - No internet connection is required to use the app, ensuring that you can engage in your spiritual practices anytime, anywhere.

 ## Screenshots